I have been developing a recipe for granola over the past several weeks.

 then press it with a spatula before baking.

-As the granola bakes don’t stir.
-The granola will then break into chunks.
+Cool the granola as a solid piece, then break into chunks.

 Whew, that’s a lot of information!